matiaskari/reaktorThing/README.md

     As allowed in the assignment, the page can be a bit slow at first load when it fetches all the data but after that, changing categories and pages is nice and fast.

+Known issues:

+    The app can at times receive a 403: Forbidden status code when trying to load the page.
+    This error often disappears after some time and reappears randomly.

 URL